-The sweet spot for watch design and inspiration going forward, Kern says, will be the century spanning 1884 to 1984 (with specific influences coming from the 1930s to the 1950s), as we have already seen in the Navitimer 8 models and the upcoming ad campaign.
+The sweet spot for watch design and inspiration going forward, Kern says, will be the century spanning from 1884 to 1984 (with specific influences coming from the 1930s to the 1950s), as we have already seen in the Navitimer 8 models.
 The Breitling logo unveiled for 2018 goes for a more vintage-style cursive text while retaining the bright yellow coloring that has become so emblematic of the brand.

 6. Breitling Boutiques will become Breitling Lofts.